etaos/plato/README.md

-# Plato
+# Zeno

-Plato is the scaffolder for ETA/OS.
+Zeno is the scaffolder for ETA/OS.
 It is an application which can be used by developers to quickly generate new ETA/OS projects (i.e. setup a quick project structure).